On rigid origami III: local rigidity analysis: Prestress stability

 and

-is positive-definite.
-Physically, $B$ is the \textit{stiffness matrix}, which is the Hessian of the energy of all single creased papers. $B$ is required to be positive-definite since we hope the total energy will increase as the constraint is violated. $\boldsymbol{K}$ is called the \textit{tangent stiffness matrix} or \textit{total stiffness matrix}.
-We say this $\boldsymbol{\omega}$ \textit{stabilize} $(\boldsymbol{\rho}, \lambda)$. \end{defn}
+is positive-definite. \end{defn} Physically, $B$ is the \textit{local elasticity matrix}, which is the Hessian of the predefined energy function. $K$ is the \textit{tangent stiffness matrix} or \textit{total stiffness matrix}. $\boldsymbol{\omega}_s \cdot \mathrm{d}^2 \boldsymbol{A}/\mathrm{d} \boldsymbol{\rho}^2$ is called the \textit{stress matrix}.
+We say this self-stress $\boldsymbol{\omega}_s$ \textit{stabilizes} a rigid origami if it leads to a positive-definite stiffness $K$.

-\begin{rem} From equation \eqref{eq: energy}, $B$ is a diagonal block matrix, and we require the hessian of energy of each single creased paper to be also positive-definite.
-Although since the existence of pre-stress, the energy of each single creased paper does not reach a local minimum, it is still reasonable for this energy to increase as the constraint is violated. \end{rem}